Look me up on Cellartracker (NarunP) for my scoring system. Cheers 🍷

 Celebrating two newly mint doctors in the family!

 Bouquet of espresso, cassis, blackberry, potpurri, dry rose petal.

 Structurally resolved.
 Smooth, agreeable traces of tannin.
 Med plus acidity.
 Medium bodied.
 Dry.
 Complex notes of cassis, blackberry, dark cherry, cattle range, newly ploughed paddy field, mineral high tone, light touched, floral perfume.
 Delicate but very much present.

 Superb old school Margaux.
 No heaviness, no excess.
 A birth year wine that delivers.
-93. — 7 months ago
+93. — a year ago